Muotovalio/ci.docker.websphere-traditional/was/README.md

 # IBM MDM Advanced Edition

+## What is IBM Master Data Management Advanced Edition

+IBM InfoSphere MDM Advanced Edition enables multiple MDM styles and domains to work together to provide a comprehensive set of MDM capabilities.

 ## Supported tags

 11.6.0.4

-## What is IBM Master Data Management Advanced Edition

-IBM InfoSphere MDM Advanced Edition enables multiple MDM styles and domains to work together to provide a comprehensive set of MDM capabilities.

 ## How to use this image

 ### Build

-Acquiring and extracting the installation files

-- [] Download the installation image files from IBM Passport Advantage / Software Download
+- [ ] Download the installation image files from IBM Passport Advantage / Software Download

-	Extract the files into the mdm directory
+- [ ] Extract the files into the "mdm" directory

 	* IBM InfoSphere Master Data Management Standard & Advanced Edition V11.6.0.4, Multiplatform Multilingual eAssembly